Phase 2 is all about gut health

 What does treatment involve?

 When microbes need knocking down, we use antimicrobial herbs and supplements.
 These are often more effective than pharmaceuticals, and better tolerated.
-We also use specific probiotics that knock down pathogens.
+We also use specific probiotics that knock down pathogens, prebiotics to build good bacteria, enzymes to bust biofilms, and digestive aids if needed.

 The most important part of your gut lining are your healthy microbes.
-We build these through foods that feed good bacteria.
-We can also use specific prebiotics and probiotics.
+We build these through foods that feed good bacteria, as well as specific prebiotics and probiotics.
+We also use nutrients to feed the cells of your gut lining, build healthy mucus, and reduce inflammation.

 This sounds almost too simple